haplo-org/haplo-safe-view-templates/README.md

 * onX attributes are not allowed, as they contain inline JavaScript.
 Use id and class attributes to select nodes and add handlers in your client side scripting.

 * id, class and style attributes may only contain literal strings, or conditionals which choose between one or more literal strings.
 This helps stop attackers from being able to manipulate the behaviour of client side scripts.
+(Use `unsafeAttributeValue()` to override this check if you have appropriate security checking elsewhere.)

 * `<style>` tags are not allowed.
 Use external stylesheets instead.

-* if the use of `unsafeHTML()` is unavoidable, the value key must have a name beginning with 'unsafe' so the view generation code also contains a hint that it's unsafe.
+* if the use of `unsafeHTML()` or `unsafeAttributeValue()` is unavoidable, the value key must have a name beginning with 'unsafe' so the view generation code also contains a hint that it's unsafe.

 ## Implementation